Best tools or frameworks for creating Hybrid Mobile Applications

 What makes it a spoiler - The performance may not be swift.
 And, building the navigation within the App is complex.

 What makes it a spoiler - The support and the documentation for MonoCross frameworks are limited on the internet; so, the developers may have to find a way out themselves in tricky situations because of a lack of learning resources.

 6. Sencha Touch

-What makes it a spoiler - The themes with native look are limited and commercial licensing feature is difficult to comprehend.
+What makes it a spoiler - The themes with a native look are limited and the commercial licensing feature is difficult to comprehend.

 7. React Native